SoroushGhodrat/novorender-project/README.md

 # How to Run the App

-Follow these steps to run the NovoRender App:
+Follow these steps to run the React App:

 1. **Clone the Repository:**
-   - First, clone the NovoRender repository to your local machine.
+   - First, clone the novorender-project repository to your local machine.
    - Open a terminal and navigate to the root folder where you want to store the project.
    - Run the following command to clone the repository: